Notre-Dame-du-Lac, Quebec: Geography

 The population of Notre-Dame-du-Lac is around 2200.
 The city is built on an amphitheatre in the middle of the Valley of Témiscouata.
 Until its joining with Cabano, Notre-Dame-du-Lac was the chef-lieu de la regional county municipality and the hospital, ferry, and police station of Témiscouata were located there.
 The arena of Notre-Dame-du-Lac is also well known as the largest and best equipped in the region.

 History

-First created as a parish in 1871, with the name «Détour-du-Lac», two years after the parish which received its first priest in 1861, Notre-Dame-du-Lac obtained "city" status in 1968 as a result of an adjoinment with the homonymous village established in 1949.
-The name «Détour-du-Lac» was given because of its geographic situation which made the place by excellence where to come alongside it and sink into the earth.
+First created as a parish in 1871, with the name Détour-du-Lac, two years after the parish which received its first priest in 1861, Notre-Dame-du-Lac obtained "city" status in 1968 as a result of an adjoinment with the homonymous village established in 1949.
+The name "Détour-du-Lac" was given because of its geographic situation, which made the place an excellent one to come alongside it and sink into the earth.